falkirks/FuzzyAPI/README.md

 Fuzzy is a PocketMine plugin library to make doing stuff easier.
 Fuzzy wraps around the PocketMine server and enhances plugin development.
 Fuzzy includes many standard methods and classes along with a powerful intermediary event system.

 ### How do I setup Fuzzy?
+**Warning!** Although cuddly, Fuzzy is extremely invasive.
+Make sure you understand what you are doing when enabling this plugin.

 To activate Fuzzy for your plugin just add the following line to your `plugin.yml`
 ```yaml
 depend: ["FuzzyAPI"]